 Best RV Pet Temperature Monitor (Hint: NOT Waggle)

-One of the primary reasons I chose vanlife was to be able to travel with my dog (he’s too big for planes).
-However, it’s unavoidable that occasionally I have to leave him while I go grocery shopping, stop at a laundromat, find a place to shower, etc.
+One of the primary reasons I chose vanlife was to travel with my dog (he’s too big for planes).
+However, it’s unavoidable that occasionally I have to leave my pet unattended for a short time while I get groceries, stop at a laundromat, find a place to shower, etc.

 In this article: